toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 ember g route rentals
 ```

-Let's update the newly generated `rentals.hbs` with some basic markup to seed our rentals list page.
+Let's update the newly generated `app/templates/rentals.hbs` with some basic markup to seed our rentals list page.
 We'll come back to this page later to add in the actual rental properties.

 ```app/templates/rentals.hbs